Iowa vs. Louisville Predictions & Picks - Women's NCAA Tournament Elite Eight

 Iowa Performance Insights

-- The Hawkeyes have a +588 scoring differential, topping opponents by 16.8 points per game.
-They're putting up 87.3 points per game to rank first in college basketball and are giving up 70.5 per contest to rank 315th in college basketball.
+- The Hawkeyes are outscoring opponents by 16.8 points per game with a +588 scoring differential overall.
+They put up 87.3 points per game (first in college basketball) and give up 70.5 per outing (315th in college basketball).

-- The Hawkeyes are posting 89.4 points per game this year in home games, which is 3.5 more points than they're averaging in away games (85.9).
+- Offensively, the Hawkeyes have played better when playing at home this season, averaging 89.4 points per game, compared to 85.9 per game when playing on the road.

-- Iowa is ceding 65 points per game this season in home games, which is 13.5 fewer points than it is allowing when playing on the road (78.5).
+- Defensively, Iowa has been better at home this year, allowing 65.0 points per game, compared to 78.5 in road games.

-- The Hawkeyes' offense has been less productive over their last 10 games, racking up 84.4 points a contest compared to the 87.3 they've averaged this season.
+- On offense, the Hawkeyes have struggled over their last 10 games, scoring 84.4 points per contest over that span as opposed to the 87.3 they've racked up over the course of this season.

 Louisville Performance Insights

-- The Cardinals' +358 scoring differential (outscoring opponents by 9.6 points per game) is a result of putting up 73.0 points per game (46th in college basketball) while giving up 63.4 per contest (151st in college basketball).
+- The Cardinals put up 73.0 points per game (46th in college basketball) while giving up 63.4 per contest (151st in college basketball).
+They have a +358 scoring differential and outscore opponents by 9.6 points per game.

-- The Cardinals have fared worse offensively over their last 10 games, putting up 70.7 points per contest, 2.3 fewer points their than season average of 73.0.
+- The Cardinals have played worse offensively over their last 10 games, tallying 70.7 points per contest, 2.3 fewer points their than season average of 73.0.

 © 2023 Data Skrive.
 All rights reserved.